UnyxTech/ledger-babylon-app/tests/README.md

+# Babylon Test
+We move all original test files to ../vec and only keep babylon test in test folder.

+And ./data is the psbt data we captured from wallet for making the test data.
+That's only for your reference.

 # End-to-end tests

 These tests are implemented in Python and can be executed either using the [Speculos](https://github.com/LedgerHQ/speculos) emulator or a Ledger Nano S/X.